 Find out how B2B industries like manufacturing and high tech transformed amid the pandemic.
 Manufacturers had an important realization: Your buying experience should be simple, even if your products aren’t.
 This is a valuable takeaway for every industry.

 The Renaissance was a period of renewal and passion, with the invention of the Gutenberg printing press allowing citizens to communicate quickly to a wide audience.
-Today, technology is driving fast, sweeping changes across the globe, altering the way business is done, while taking unprecedented leaps forward at a breakneck pace.
+Today, technology is driving changes across the globe, altering the way business is done amid unprecedented events, and taking leaps forward at a breakneck pace.
 Welcome to the Digital Renaissance.

 Within any period of renaissance, those that can readjust and transform are the ones that will survive – and maybe even flourish, and the Digital Renaissance is no exception.

 If a Renaissance means an upending of norms, then “adapt” really means “reinvent.”
 The way we do business in 10, 20, or 50 years will likely not resemble at all what it does today – just look at how the coronavirus pandemic has demonstrated how quickly things can change.

 3 ways companies can adapt in the Digital Renaissance